-In accordance with article 84(1) of the Company's articles of association, at each annual general meeting one-third of the Directors for the time being shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting at least once every three years.
-Accordingly, Mr. DA SILVA Antonio Marcus and Mr. LAM Yau Fung Curt shall retire and, being eligible, offer themselves for re-election at the upcoming annual general meeting of the Company (the "AGM").
+Pursuant to article 84(1) of the Articles, at each annual general meeting one-third of the Directors for the time being (or if their number is not a multiple of three (3), the number nearest to but not less than one-third) shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting at least once every three years.
+Accordingly, Ms. CHAU Wai Chu Irene and Mr. LEAN Chun Wai, being as the executive Directors, shall retire and being eligible, offer themselves for re-election at the AGM.